jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 ### How the interpreter works to run your first program

-The console will simply evaluate any valid JavaScript value that you type into it and **return** it back to you as itself.
+The console will simply evaluate any valid JavaScript code that you type into it and **return** the value it calculates back to you.

 A valid piece of code that forms a complete "thought" in JavaScript, analogous to a sentence in English, is called a **statement.**